HimanshuS1nha/Event-Management-Server/README.md

 # Event Management Server

-This is the server part of the full stack event management solution.
+This is the server part of the full stack event management app.

 ## TECH STACK USED